ExpressiveLabs/utau-handbook/docs/resampler_args_docs.md

         - [temp.bat: multithreaded](#tempbat-multithreaded)

 # Resampler Arguments
  The resampler receives instructions on how to resample the note through terminal arguments.
-These commands are setup in [batch files that UTAU generates.](#batch-files) but for now we will be focusing on what the resampler sees, which is only the terminal arguments by default.
+These commands are setup in [batch files that UTAU generates](#batch-files) but for now we will be focusing on what the resampler sees, which is only the terminal arguments by default.

  Some resamplers override this method for faster rendering or doing other things.
 A few examples of this is moresampler (presumably for faster concatenation), and presamp (to get new calculations for automatic VCV/CVVC)